dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 - Click the package input box of custom attributes when you've selected a component:
   ![](images/265_Schematic_FootprintManagerPullOut.png)

 1.Footprint manager will check your parts package correct or not automatically.
 If the part without the package or this package doesn't exist in EasyEDA Libraries, or if the part's Pins doesn't correspond the package's Pads correctly, the footprint manager will show the red alert.
+For example, If your part U1 has 2 pins, pin number are 1 and 2, pin name is A and B, but you assigned a footprint has 2 pads, [pad number](./PCB.htm#Pad) are A and B, the part's pin number doesn't match the pad number, so the the footprint manager will alert red, in order to solve this, method 1: [change part's pin number](./Schematic.htm#Pinmap-Modify-symbol-information) as A and B, method 2: change package's pad number as 1 and 2, method 3: find an other package and update.

 2.In the preview area, you can zoom in, zoom out and pan with mouse.
 ![](images/281_Schematic_FootprintManagerEnhance.png)